shaliulab/idtrackerai/docs/source/FAQs.rst

 *************************************

-When moving form the Preprocessing tab to the ROI Selection tab, and trying to save a ROI, a ROI warning might pop with the following message:
+When moving form the Preprocessing tab to the ROI Selection tab, and trying to save a ROI, a ROI warning might pop up with the following message:

     It seems that the ROI you are trying to apply corresponds to the entire frame.